Mikey-E/deaddrop-js/README.md

 ## Logging Strategy

 Events to trigger a log statement:
-- sending and reading a message to a user that exists
+- sending a message to a user that exists
+- reading messages from a user that exists
 - creating a new user
 - reading messages with the wrong password
 - reading the messages for a user which doesn’t exist